big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/first_execution.md

 1. Fill in three configuration files in ./ConfigTemplate folder.
 For personal.ini, `cloud_credentials` is formated in `credential_access_key:credential_secert_key`.

 2. Run `python3 main.py` to start RPAC for CloudRetrievalViaDask application.
+With user-provided configurations, a pipeline will be generated in `./reproduce` folder.

 Example output:
 ```